 Love: we teach all our children to respect and care for each other and the world in which they live

 Forgiveness: when things do go wrong we teach children to forgive one another,

 Our behaviour approach is a very positive one: we celebrate and reward good behaviour and positive acts of kindness and respect.
-We are currently taking part in a South Glos project based on the work of Paul Dix (who founded Pivotal Education), where the focus for behaviour is on relationships.
-More information will be available on our website as the year progresses, but you might like to visit Pivotal's website.
-Click here.
+Our recently revised behaviour policy is based on the work of Paul Dix (Pivotal Education).
+To find out more about this approach: Click here.